michaelrsweet/htmldoc/README.txt

     UNIX is a registered trademark of the X/Open Company, Ltd.

-    HTMLDOC is the trademark property of Easy Software Products.
+    HTMLDOC and <HTML>DOC are the trademark property of Easy Software Products.

     HTMLDOC is copyright 1997-2006 by Easy Software Products.
-    See Appendix A of the HTMLDOC Software Users Manual or the files "COPYING.txt" and "htmldoc.eula" for the terms of use.
+    See Appendix A of the HTMLDOC Software Users Manual and the files "COPYING.txt" and "htmldoc.eula" for the terms of use.

-    This software is based in part on the work of the Independent JPEG Group.
+    This software is based in part on the work of the Independent JPEG Group and FLTK project.